This comprehensive eBook might just be our greatest achievement yet! You’ll get

 Check out the full list of frustrations below:

-Think about Joe Salesman’s hypothetical predicament.
+Think about our salesman, Joe from Chapter 1.
 The poor guy wasted three days preparing a presentation that had a lot of wrong or outdated information and was full of ugly slides.
-Making matters worse, Joe didn’t put the presentation together on his own; he had to get help from Suzie in marketing, his buddy walking past his desk, his boss and the graphics guy who was brought in at the 11th hour to clean up his deck.
+Making matters worse, Joe didn’t put the presentation together on his own; he had to get help from Sue in marketing, his boss who didn’t respond until it was too late, and buddy walking past his desk, and the graphics guy who was brought in at the 11th hour to clean up his deck.

 Five people working on one deck for one meeting!